Vietnam Motorcycle Bluecard

 Fake Bluecards in Vietnam

-When you initially deal with motorbike registration Vietnam, a Bluecard is created with numbers matching both the VIN and chassis of the motorbike.
+When you initially deal with motorbike registrations in Vietnam, a Bluecard is created with numbers matching both the VIN and chassis of the motorbike.
 This information is then added to the police database and can be referenced later for ownership transfer or to deal with illegitimate motorcycles.
 It seems like they have everything covered, however, it is easy to illegally change the bike’s information or the Bluecards information.

 Fake Bluecards might exist for the following reasons